antimof/UxPlay/README.txt

     Note that libplist will be linked statically to the uxplay executable.
-It should also be possible to install gstreamer for Windows from the [offical GStreamer
+It should also be possible to install gstreamer for Windows from the [official GStreamer
     site](https://gstreamer.freedesktop.org/download/), especially if
     you are trying a different Windows build system.